robertfeldt/MultiDistances.jl/docker/mdist_docker_hub_readme.md

     docker run -it -v "$PWD":/data robertfeldt/mdist mdist --distance ncd-xz -r --file-extensions "txt,md" query qfile dir -n 4

+### Order files in diversity sequence

+Order files (found in directory some/dir) by diversity, i.e. so that we at each step in the order tries to maximize the diversity up to that size:

+    docker run -it -v "$PWD":/data robertfeldt/mdist mdist -d jaccard --file-extensions "txt,md" divseq --order maximin some/dir

+Currently only the maximin order is supported, i.e. greedily select the next file that has the maximum minimum distance to one of the files already in the order.
+The first two files are the ones with the maximum distance.

 ### View license

 View license information: